 “Nothing is more serious than pleasure.” – John Cocteau, French writer

 Finding unpretentious, cozy places in New York is hard, but I’ve been lucky to have experienced a few.
 One spot in Brooklyn is called the House of Small Wonder — a smallish greenhouse of a restaurant built around a living tree.
 Another place, in Manhattan, is called Hi Collar — a 30s inspired tiny bar serving up rice and eggs and siphon coffee.
 Stepping into these places is like time traveling in the past.
-They make me look up and around and enjoy the moment.

 I’m excited to share the highlights of my latest adventure: Ciudad de México!